robric/wiki-contrail-controller/RBAC.md

 RBAC is controlled by a new knob named **aaa-mode**.
 It can be set to following values:

- - *no-auth* In this mode no authentication is performed.
+ - *no-auth* (no authentication is performed)
- - *admin-only* In this mode only admin role has (full) access.
+ - *admin-only* (only admin role has access)
- - *rbac* RBAC access as described in this document.
+ - *rbac* RBAC (access as described in this document)

+With release of RBAC, multi-tenancy flag is being deprecated.
+Multi-tenancy name was a misnomer because only enforced admin-only access.
+Multi tenancy is an inherent feature of Contrail.

-With release of RBAC, multi-tenancy flag is being deprecated and must be removed from configuration files for RBAC to take effect.
+Multi-tenancy knob must be removed from configuration files for RBAC to take effect.
 If must-tenancy flag is present in configuration file, aaa-mode setting will be ignored.

 # Utilities
 ## rbacutil.py